Showing posts with label ducks. Show all posts

 I saw a small boy enjoying kicking and picking up gravel as his family walked to the Observation building.

-Walked back to the car, and we rode across the road to see more cranes.
+We returned to the car and rode across the road to see more cranes.

-We only saw a few but met several women from the Birmingham Area.
+We only saw a few, but met several women from the Birmingham Area.

 They were taking pictures.
 We did see a couple of white egrets.

-For lunch, we stopped at Whataburger, where I ordered a #1 Hamburger with tomatoes, lettuce, onions, mustard, and pickles with fries.
+For lunch, we stopped at Whataburger, where I ordered a #1 Hamburger with tomatoes, lettuce, onions, mustard, and pickles, along with fries.

 It was an overcast day with rain hanging in the air.

-Later that night, hubby and I enjoyed dinner with my sisters and brother-in-law.
-After the meal, we girls played UNO and dominoes.
+Later that night, Hubby and I enjoyed dinner with my sisters and brother-in-law.
+After the meal, the girls and I played UNO and dominoes.

 Had a wonderful day.